 Are you a total introvert?
 Keep getting invited to social gatherings when you’d rather be at home by yourself?
 Are you hosting a birthday party as an introvert?
 We feel you.
-That’s why we’re here to share how to survive birthday parties as an introvert because some reason people keep having these things every year.
+That’s why we’re here to share how to survive birthday parties as an introvert because for some reason people keep having these things every year.

 How To Survive Birthday Parties As An Introvert

 Being an introvert can be a huge struggle when it comes to any kind of party.
 These tips will help you survive without as much stress!

 How to survive birthday parties as an introvert

 Just because you’re introverted doesn’t mean you can’t go, and even have fun at parties.
 You can even have fun at a party as an introvert without drinking if you are willing to step out of your comfort zone just a little.
 These are ways to help you feel confident enough to survive birthday parties as an introvert.

 Appearances aren’t everything, but they matter.
 Put on something that you feel good in, or splurge a little and get yourself something new for the event.
 Feeling great about how you look is a good way to gain a bit more confidence and hopefully come out of your introverted shell.